SatvikJangra/Launchpad/README.md

  Key Areas of Focus

-  - Robotics**: Explore the forefront of robotic innovation with our multi-versioned projects:
+  - Robotics: Explore the forefront of robotic innovation with our multi-versioned projects:
-  - V.One: Social Robot** - Designed to interact with humans in social settings, enhancing communication, education, and companionship.
+  - V.One: Social Robot - Designed to interact with humans in social settings, enhancing communication, education, and companionship.
-  - V.Two: Service Robot** - Focuses on automating tasks in various service industries, improving efficiency and reliability.
+  - V.Two: Service Robot - Focuses on automating tasks in various service industries, improving efficiency and reliability.
-  - V.Three: Humanoid** - The pinnacle of robotics, these human-like robots push the boundaries of what's possible in AI and mechanics.
+  - V.Three: Humanoid - The pinnacle of robotics, these human-like robots push the boundaries of what's possible in AI and mechanics.

 - Finance 💰📊: Dive into the world of FinTech with machine learning applications that are reshaping financial services, from predictive analytics to automated trading systems.